 Type of ship: cargo ship of the British Merchant Marine.
 Length: 131 m.
 Construction : 1940, in Sunderland (United Kingdom).
 Shipwreck: 6 October 1941, off the Sinai near Ras Mohamed.
 The ship, despite its anti-aircraft gun, was sunk by two German bombers.
 En route to the Suez Canal and Alexandria, Egypt, the Thistlegorm transported military equipment for the English troops in Africa: Bedford trucks, tracks, motorcycles, machine guns, ammunition, two locomotives...
 Depth: 30 m at sand level, 15 m for the highest structures.

-Of the four, it's probably my favorite wreck!
+Of the four, this is probably my favorite wreck!
 It was Jacques-Yves Cousteau who first discovered and explored the Thistlegormin the 1950s.
 Today it is the most famous wreck of the Red Sea.
 We can enter and explore the holds, which are a real submarine museum of the Second World War ...

 We did two dives there, but I would have done one or two more, as the wreck is so vast, there is so much to see, inside and outside...
 To visit it without getting wet, I invite you to go and see this awesome 3D presentation, which I found on my way back, doing research on the Thistlegorm.